andrasq/node-qprintf/Readme.md

 ## Related Work

 - [printf](https://npmjs.org/package/printf) is a complete printf with extensions, but slow
 - [sprintf-js](https://npmjs.org/package/sprintf-js) is a complete printf with extensions, and ok fast.
-Easy to speed up another 30%.
+Use the git master for 2x more speed.

 ## Todo